SeyfullahGundogdu/dwn_rig/README.md

 # Download Images and GIFs from reddit posts

-Simple python3 script for downloading images and GIFs from reddit.
+Simple python3 script for downloading images and GIFs from reddit, now with multithreading support.

-## Warning
-I don't know if you can be banned by reddit if you use this, we just use `reddit/r/sub_name.json` for getting posts.
-The program shouldn't send too many requests at a short time interval.
-But using a VPN is still recommended just to be safe.

 ## Getting Started
 For now, program runs until it recieves a SIGINT, or until getting killed by other means.
-This script depends on requests, aiohttp and configargparse libraries.
+This script depends on some third party libraries.
+Check the pyproject.toml file for their list.
 If you are using nix and flakes are enabled, you can use flake.nix file to run the program directly:

 ```shell
 nix run github:SeyfullahGundogdu/dwn_rig -- -h